Changes to Federal Reporting Under ESSA

 CDE's Federal Programs Unit is also creating opportunities for stakeholder input on the State Educational Agency Report Card and how to create reports that are meaningful, useful, and relevant for families, communities, schools, districts and other stakeholders.

-SEA and LEA Report Cards must be published and made widely accessible on a single webpage by Dec.
-31. USDE will release additional specifications for federal reporting to the Secretary via EDFacts and the CSPR.
+SEA and LEA Report Cards must be published and made widely accessible on a single webpage each year for the previous school year.
+USDE will release additional specifications for federal reporting to the Secretary via EDFacts and the CSPR.
 CDE will review those specifications to determine if they have an impact on CDE’s data collections.

 Federal reporting requirements are changing under the Every Student Succeeds Act and Colorado Department of Education’s Federal Programs Unit is gearing up to be able to meet the new reporting requirements, including changes to the State and Local Educational Agency (SEA and LEA) Report Card requirements.
 Both the federal reporting to the Secretary through EDFacts and the Consolidated State Performance Report will also change under ESSA.